scilus/scil-documentation/source/our_tools/flows.rst

          -with-report tractoflow_test/report.html -w tractoflow_test/work -resume

  Parameters:
-  - :bash:`--input`: direction of our data
+  - :bash:`--input`: directory of our data
   - :bash:`--local_nbr_seeds`: number of seeds related to the seeding type param
   - :bash:`--run_eddy`: activate or not eddy
   - :bash:`--run_topup`: activate or not topup
-  - :bash:`--output_dir`: direction where results will be generate
+  - :bash:`--output_dir`: directory where results will be generate
   - :bash:`-profile ABS`: choose the profile TractoFlow-ABS (Atlas Based Segmentation)
-  - :bash:`-with-singularity`: direction of singularity we want to use
+  - :bash:`-with-singularity`: directory of singularity we want to use
   - :bash:`-with-report`: generate a report a the end of the command
-  - :bash:`-w`: direction where work will be generate
+  - :bash:`-w`: directory where work will be generate
   - :bash:`-resume`: use the results already created in the work if the command has already been executed

-Here, tractoflow is set to be as fast as possible if you want to check more options run the command :
+Here, tractoflow was set to be as fast as possible.
+If you want to check more options, run the command :

     .. code-block:: bash